 This is an annual with greenish white flowers.
 It grows on disturbed areas around ponds and other damp places.
 Most of the leaves come from the base which often has a reddish tinge.
+It flowers from May to September.

-It is very common on Arnside shore but can also be found inland at Dogslack (SD472755) and Hawes Water.
+It is very common on Arnside shore SD449783 but can also be found inland at Dogslack SD472755 and Hawes Water.

-(Juncus ranarius, Frog Rush may be present in marshy areas but it is easily confused and has not yet been recorded by the Society)
+(Juncus ranarius, Frog Rush may be present in marshy areas but it is easily confused and has not yet been recorded by the Society.)